bcgov/intro-to-r/README.md

 ### Workshop Outline

+- **Why do I use R?** (10 mins)

-- **What is R?**
+- **What is R?** (1 hour)
-  - An Introduction to R & RStudio
+  - Getting to know R and R-Studio

+- **How to find help** (20 mins)
+  -	How to read a help file?
-- **What can you do with R?**
+  - Getting help with packages

+- **Project Management With RStudio** (30 mins)
-  -	Example of data summaries and how to output plots
+  -	how to create an R project
-  -	How to automate repeated work
+  -	Best practices for setting up your data

+- Break

+- **Exploring data types** (60 mins)
-  -	Differences to excel (positives/negatives)
+  - how to load a package in R"

-- **Some fundamentals to understand coding**
-  -	What is object-oriented code?
-  -	How to find help: tools and tricks

-- **Reading in data**
+  - how to read data in R"
-  -	Read in excel table examples using example wildlife data set (ie: fish measurement/ vegetation measures, water quality data.
-  -	Understand data types and structure
+  - Understand data types and structure"

+- **Manpulating data in r** (30 mins)
+  - summarising data types
-  -	Error checking
+  - error checking

-- **Manipulate your data**
+- Lunch

-  -	Summarise your data
+- **manipulating your data using dplyr** (30 mins)
-  -	Calculate mean values along with the spread of distribution (upper and lower confidence intervals)
-  -	Exporting your data from R (excel, kml).
+  - summarising data types
+  - error checking

 - **Graphing your data**
   -	Create box plots, bar charts, line plots with error bars.
   -	Optional: write out shapefiles and or create some base maps.

-- **Automating your work using R**
-  -	Put together all the things you have learnt with a new dataset and repeat!

 - **R Demos**
-  - TBD ?
+  - Designing a stream sampling plan using R.
   -	Using R for GIS analysis – ie: estimate % and area of fire within a given area of interest
-  -	Calculate home range from telemetry data and map the results.
-  -	Create maps Map moose habitat

 ----------